 Department of Administrative and Financial Services

-Routine Technical Rules Effective Date: TBD
+Routine Technical Rules Effective Date: November 12, 2024 (filing 2024-253)

 This rule is promulgated by the Maine Department of Administrative and Financial Services (DAFS) after consultation with the Department of Health and Human Services (DHHS), Center for Disease Control and Prevention (CDC), and the Department of Agriculture, Conservation and Forestry to establish the certification process for testing facilities analyzing cannabis and cannabis products.
 This rule is intended to protect public health by establishing standards for testing cannabis and providing assurance that results of testing for contaminants do not exceed the maximum level standards where testing is required.